montypythonist/driveteam/README.md

 Make sure the area around it is safe (no person or important item is near the robot and is at risk of being obliterated) then say “Robot enabling” loudly as you press `ENABLE`.
 ### Disabling the robot
 Press `DISABLE` (you can also press the `Enter/return` key to disable quicker in an emergency situation).

+## 5. Troubleshooting

+Below are common issues with the robot from this year (or past years) and how they can be improved.

+### Shaky/jittery movement, randomly being slow/stopping
+The battery is either very low or it's just a bad quality battery :( check the voltage through the Driver Station panel or using the battery beak for better reading, and switch out the battery.
+Even if the battery is not low or not bad quality, it is best to try switching to another battery if possible.

+### (on the main season bot 2024-2025) Increased tipping/instability
+Don't move so fast while the elevator is up!!
+We can't fix this unfortunately, it's just how it was designed

+### (on the main season bot 2024-2025) Elevator string unspooling
+i hate when this happens

+you have to get a specific wrench (note to self, be more specific here!) and spool it again, try not to have it be super tight (or maybe do? i dont remember ask huda)

+### if more issues come up when using this robot, or just with the drive station setup in general, PLEASE UPDATE THIS!! :)